SEEK AND YE SHALL FIND

 On the last leg of your trip, you'll be ferried to this "eco luxury hermitage" in the remote Umbrian countryside by jeep.
 What awaits is like nothing else: A restored 14th century hideaway where you won't have phones, TV, or Wi-Fi to distract from the gorgeous scenery and locally sourced food.
 Among the possibilities: icon painting, yoga, Gregorian chanting, fasting, and peaceful walks in the woods.

-You'll journey far, far into the southern Utah desert to find Amangiri, an intimate five-star resort located in a valley lined with dusty canyon walls.
+You'll journey far, far into the southern Utah desert to find Amangiri, an intimate five-star resort in a valley lined with dusty canyon walls.
 The suites blend into the landscape with concrete walls and white stone floors, and all have uninterrupted views of the stark desert beyond.
 If you can tear yourself away, adventures such as rock climbing, hot-air balloon rides, kayaking, and horseback riding await.

 Tropical paradise awaits at Le Taha'a, where boardwalks connecting suites with thatched roofs snake into the impossibly blue water.
 Guests can snorkel, scuba dive, take a jeep safari, and enjoy spa treatments in a lush Polynesian garden.
 Sound tempting?
 Getting here will require an eight-hour flight from the West Coast, another short flight to a more far-flung island, then a 35-minute shuttle boat ride to the resort.